About NorthLink WA

 Why is there so much clearing?

 NorthLink WA is striving to achieve balanced and sustainable outcomes for the community.
-Where vegetation needs to be cleared, revegetation and landscaping opportunities have been identified.
-Additional rehabilitation is also planned for degraded areas of bush close by NorthLink WA.
+Where vegetation needed to be cleared, revegetation and landscaping opportunities were identified.
+Additional rehabilitation was implemented for degraded areas of bush close by NorthLink WA.
 Responsible environmental stewardship in developing and maintaining the road network is critical to our success.